Actindo-AG/Documentation/BasicOrderManagementProcess/BasicOrderManagementProcess_proStep.md

 When the dispatch note is completed, the delivery note is processed and finalized in the *Order Management* module.
 At this point, the waiting for picking posting changes to a sale posting in the *Warehousing* module.
 The sale posting releases the previously reserved line items from stock irrevocably, whereby the order process is concluded from the logistics perspective.

 To ensure that the customer is always informed about the current status of his/her delivery, regular shipment status updates are sent to the *Omni-Channel* module.
-These updates are, in turn, exported to the online shop via driver.
+These updates are, in turn, exported to the online shop via the driver.